Eigil Knuth: Career

+Artist

 In addition to sculpting, he produced paintings and watercolours.
 Some of his works were on display at the 1939 New York World's Fair.

 Later years

 Knuth's Danish Peary Land Expeditions ended in 1995 with his last visit to Brønlundhus at Brønlund Fjord, which served for almost 50 years as his Peary Land expedition headquarters.
 He died in Copenhagen the following year and is buried at Bispebjerg Cemetery.

+According to Danish historian Wilhelm von Rosen, Knuth "in his old age privately regretted that he did not at some point in his earlier life come out publicly as a homosexual".

 Legacy

 Before his death, Knuth was unable to complete a comprehensive book summarizing his Peary Land archaeological findings.
 That task fell upon Bjarne Grønnow, heir to Knuth's archival information.
 The Northernmost Ruins of the Globe: Eigil Knuth's archaeological investigations in Peary Land and adjacent areas of High Arctic Greenland (2003) is a compilation of Knuth's findings and observations.

 His portrait busts are in Nuuk.